 In December 2021, Kelsy underwent outpatient chest (top) surgery and nipple reconstruction with Dr. Rose at Bryn Mawr Hospital.
 He was amazed at the results.

 "I was surprised at how truly happy I felt right away.
 I was so much more myself in my own skin.
 I took every chance I could get to look in the mirror," jokes Kelsy.
 "Just the simple act of putting a shirt on for the first time without anything constricting underneath was amazing.
 I just love it."

 Kelsy healed quickly from surgery and went back to his work as a sculptor.
 Today, just a few months post-surgery, he's sharing his story in hope of helping others who are struggling to find respect in health care.

 "The path I took may be different than others, but it's important to know that respectful health care is available," explains Kelsy.
 "I can't say enough about this program or Dr. Rose.
 They've helped me be myself."

 Inclusive care at every stage of life

-To learn more, visit Main Line Health Comprehensive Gender Care Program or call 484.337.5329 to schedule a consultation with a gender care specialist.
+To learn more, visit Main Line Health Gender Care Program or call 484.337.5329 to schedule a consultation with a gender care specialist.